hmrc/accessibility-statement-frontend/README.md

 This `referrerUrl` parameter is important in helping HMRC customer service agents find out exactly where the end user discovered the accessibility issue.

+## A note on contactFrontendServiceId

+contactFrontendServiceId is used to help associate accessibility queries from members of the public to your service in Deskpro.
+This helps with the routing of tickets to your team if they cannot be dealt with by 1st or 2nd line support.

+If you are already integrating with contact-frontend to allow service users to report technical issues, you will find it added as a querystring parameter `service` in URLs to contact-frontend.

+If you look in your service's frontend source code, you should see URLs constructed similar to

+`s"$contactHost/contact/problem_reports_ajax?service=foo"`

+or

+`s"$contactHost/contact/problem_reports_nonjs?service=foo"`

+The contactFrontendServiceId here would be `foo`.

+If your service is *not* already integrating with contact-frontend or onboarded with Deskpro, we advise choosing an identifier that is specific to your service and unlikely to be used by any other service, avoiding any special characters or whitespace.

 ## Creating accessibility statements in the Welsh language